FCanfran/ATM-DP/README.md

 - transaction_start & transaction_end:

-**Process**:
-For each client:

-- transaction_start & transaction_end:
+  - transaction_start: draw the time in seconds in that particular day from a normal distribution of mean = 86400/2 and std = 20000
+  This choice aims at simulating the fact that most transactions occur during the day, around noon (12h).
+24h x 60 min x 60 s = 86400s in a day and half day (noon) = 86400s / 2.

+  - transaction_end: increment some diff/delta time based on the normal duration of a transaction.
+  TODO: Define this better
+  For the moment the difference is drawn from a normal distribution of mean = 5min (300s), std = 2min (120s), whenever the difference is negative then it is assigned the mean (300s).

-- transaction_amount:
+- transaction_amount: based on card behavior params `amount_avg` and `amount_std`

-- transaction_id:
+  it is drawn from a normal distribution of mean = amount_avg, std = amount_std.
+  If negative amount, drawn from a uniform distribution(0,amount_avg*2)

+- transaction_id: based on an initial id and then increment it whenever a new transaction is created.

+TODO:
-- ATM: get an ordered list of all the ATMs ordered by distance to the client and select randomly
+- ATM: get an ordered list of all the ATMs ordered by distance to the client and select randomly with more probability (most of it) among the closest ones!.